infrawatch/telemetry-framework/README.md

 ## Documentation

-Documentation is available at [Telemetry Framework (RTD)](https://telemetry-framework.readthedocs.io).
+Asciidoc documentation is available in the [docs directory](./docs/README.adoc)

 ## Installation